KolosalAI/Retrieval-Management-System/DOCKER_SETUP.md

 # Docker Setup Guide

-This guide explains how to set up and run the Kolosal AI Retrieval Management System using Docker Compose.
+This guide explains how to set up and run the Kolosal Retrieval Management System using Docker Compose.

 ## Prerequisites